 Have you ever wondered if you have unclaimed assets that you don’t know about?
-You may be surprised to learn that most states have hundreds of millions of dollars of unclaimed assets that are ready to be claimed by the rightful owners.
+You may be surprised to learn that most states have thousands, or even millions, of dollars in unclaimed assets that are ready to be claimed by the rightful owners.

-Unclaimed assets can include forgotten bank accounts, uncashed checks, insurance policies, and more.
-With a little bit of research and determination, you can take the necessary steps to find and claim your unclaimed assets.
+Unclaimed assets can include money in forgotten bank accounts, uncashed checks, insurance policies, and more.
+With a little bit of research and determination, you can learn how to take the necessary steps to find and claim your unclaimed assets.

-This guide will provide you with a step-by-step approach to finding and claiming your unclaimed assets, so you can start to benefit from what is rightfully yours.
+Continue reading below to learn more about finding and claiming unclaimed assets, so you can start to benefit from what is rightfully yours.

 What are unclaimed assets?

 Unclaimed assets are assets that have not been claimed by their rightful owner.
 These assets can include insurance policies, uncashed checks, stocks and bonds, or even forgotten bank accounts.

 Many unclaimed assets have been forgotten by their owners because the owners have either lost track of the asset and don’t know it exists, or the owner has had difficulty finding the asset.

 Many people have an expectation that unclaimed assets will be returned to them once they have been identified, but unfortunately, this is not always the case.